 My name is Kendall Jones and I am a writer, broadcast personality, and event host based in Seattle, WA.
-About me.
 My areas of expertise include beer and brewing, travel, wine and food.

 - Primary author on the Washington Beer Blog, published nearly 2,600 stories since 2008.